NeuroFeedback for Anxiety, DepressioN & ADHD

 ANXIETY

 Anxiety comprises a cluster of disorders that include Generalised Anxiety Disorder, OCD, Phobias, Social Anxiety and Panic Attacks.
 Without intervention, anxiety generally gets worse over time and the client’s life becomes ever smaller as they avoid more and more things that cause them to feel uncomfortable.
 It’s not commonly known that anxiety is a learned behaviour rather than an inherited genetic disorder (although there is of course some genetic component).
 So if you had one or both parents who were anxious, overly critical or disengaged (because when a parent is disengaged they are also wounded in some way) then as a child you will have LEARNED to be anxious.
 Additionally, since we are made up of energy (with electricity coarsing through us) our nervous systems attune to the electrical frequencies of our parents.
-That is why when parents bring their anxious children in to see me, for best results I recommend the whole family hire a neurofeedback system and train all of their brains at home to create a collectively calmer environment!
+That is why when parents bring their anxious children in to see me, I recommend the family hire a neurofeedback system and train all of their brains at home to create a collectively calmer environment.
+I’m quite serious about that, the best results for the affected child always happen when the whole family train their brains because as well as improving anxiety and making the family environment more peaceful, neurofeedback assists in building deeper relationships.
+(Read the article I wrote about neurofeedback aiding relationships.)

 Depression